JoshuaStride/northcoders-cloud-engineering-final-project/README.md

 # Northcoders - Cloud Engineering - Final Group Project

-### Designed by Joseph Adams, Joshua Stride, & Laura Woollard
+### Designed by Joshua Stride, Joseph Adams, & Laura Woollard

-The final group project in fullfillment of Northcoders' Cloud Engineering bootcamp; a full-stack web application deployed using the software development and cloud architecture knowledge we have developed over the past thirteen weeks, including:
+This repository demonstrates the final group project in fullfillment of [Northcoders'](https://northcoders.com/our-courses/coding-bootcamp) [Cloud Engineering](https://northcoders.com/our-courses/cloud-engineering-bootcamp) bootcamp; a full-stack web application deployed using the software development and cloud architecture knowledge we have developed over the intensive, immersive thirteen week course, including:
-- JavaScript, HTML5, CSS3, React, & Vite
+- JavaScript, HTML5, CSS3, React, & Vite 💻
-- Java, Maven, Springboot, Spring Actuator, & Spring JDBC
+- Java, Maven, Springboot, Spring Actuator, & Spring JDBC 💽
-- Amazon Web Services:
+- Amazon Web Services: 🌴
-  - VPCs
+  - VPCs 🌤
+  - S3 🪣
+  - DynamoDB ⚡️
+  - RDS 🌈
+  - EC2 🧑🏻‍💻
+  - IAM 🔐
+  - EKS ⛴
+  - SES 📧
+  - SQS 📨
-  - ...
+  - Lambda ƛ
-- Infrastructure as Code tooling:
+- Infrastructure as Code (IaC) tooling: 👩🏾‍💻
-  - Terraform
+  - Terraform 🌎
-- Containerisation with Docker
+- Containerisation with Docker 🚚
+- Kubernetes 🚢
+  - Helm Charts ⚓️
+- CI/CD ∞
+  - CircleCI ⭕️
+  - ArgoCD 🐙
+- Telemetry & Observability 🔭
+  - Prometheus 🔥
-- ...
+  - Grafana 📊

 ## Getting started...

-The following setup guide assumes access to an AWS account, as well as local installation  of: ArgoCD, CircleCI, Docker, Helm, Kubernetes & kubectl, and Terraform.
+The following setup guide allows you to recreate the cloud environment we provisioned using the resources in this repository.
+It assumes you have access to an AWS account, as well as local installation  of: ArgoCD, CircleCI, Docker, Helm, Kubernetes & kubectl, and Terraform.

-You will also need to configure your AWS account to work with the AWS CLI and Terraform... **[This needs to be worked on]** You need to make sure you are logged in to your AWS account via the terminal with your AWS credentials.
+You need to configure your AWS account to work with the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) and [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) using the documentation linked here.
+Once you are logged in to your AWS account via the terminal with your AWS credentials, we can proceed.

-## Provisioning a VPC

-Immediately we will start provisioning infrastructure using Terraform.
-This means that we are already adherant to _The Golden Rule of Terraform_: once you've used Terraform, **only** use Terraform!
-Specficially we are going to provision a Virtual Private Cloud (VPC) onto which we will deploy our application.

-### Remote State Backend
+## Remote State Backend

-Before we can do this, however, we need to setup a secure **remote state backend** to improve security, reliability, and to facilitate teamwork in the development and operation of the software.
+First and foremost, we need to setup a secure **remote state backend** to improve security, reliability, and to facilitate teamwork in the development and operation of the software.
 A neater approach would be to provision an S3 bucket and DynamoDB table externally to this project, however for the purposes of knowledge exchange, we have included the neccesary configuration in this repository.

 1) Firstly you need to specify the name we want to use for our remote state S3 bucket by specifying it as a variable value in the `.tfvars` file, and hardcoding the same value into line 6 of the `remote-state/backend.tf` file.
 2) We can now run the config.
 In the `remote-state` directory: `providers.tf` and `backend.tf` **having commented out the terraform block therein**.
 3) Once the S3 bucket and DynamoDB table have been provisioned, **uncommment** the terraform block and run `terraform init` to intialize the remote state backend.

-### Virtual Private Cloud and Elastic Kubernetes Service
+## Virtual Private Cloud

+Immediately we haved started provisioning infrastructure using Terraform.
+This means that we are already adherant to _The Golden Rule of Terraform_: once you've used Terraform, **only** use Terraform!
+Now, we are going to provision a Virtual Private Cloud (VPC) onto which we will deploy our application.

-We can now navigate to the `infrastructure` directory and run `terraform apply` to provision our VPC.
+We can now navigate to the `infrastructure` directory and run `terraform apply` to provision our VPC using the IaC we have written.
+The VPC is a designed for failure, and is split across three availability zones with both public and private subnets for optimal security.
+It would not be capable of handling a production load, at this point, but does demonstrate the architectural principles we have employed.
+It is also custmoisable through parametrisation and the `terraform.tfvars` file.

-By running `terraform apply`, this will also create the empty EKS cluster.
+### Elastic Kubernetes Service

+By running `terraform apply` in the previous step, this will have created an empty Elastic Kuberneters Service cluster where our frontend and backend services will be deployed, using the IaC in the `containerisation` module.

+EKS is a managaed Kubernetes service that allows you to run Kubernetes through AWS.
+The frontend and backend will later be deployed as nodes, where they can be accessed through the internet and communicate with one another to connect the different components of our application.
+In this development environment, only one replica of each has been deployed to keep costs low.
+In production, more replicas would be deployed to share the load of increased traffic, to keep availabilty and reliability high.
+EKS will also automatically run health check on nodes and, if unhealthy, restart them and reroute traffic away from that node.

 ### Elastic Container Registry

-Here we will create the Elastic Container Registry repositories.
-This is where the docker image for the frontend and backend will be stored.
+Next we will create the Elastic Container Registry repositories.
+This is where the docker images for the frontend and backend will be stored.

-To complete the next step, you will need to navigate to the ECR folders.
-You then need to run `terraform init` and then `terraform apply` in each of the folders (e.g. ecr-terraform-be then ecr-terraform-fe).
+To complete the next step, you will need to navigate to the ECR modules: `ecr-terraform-be` & `ecr-terraform-frontend`.
+You then need to run `terraform init` and then `terraform apply` in each of the folders.
+Unfortunately, we weren't able to include this IaC in our main `infrastructure` module, as the ECR repositories need to be provisioned in a different AWS location than the context of our deployment.
+We would prioritise attending to this if we were continuing further with the project.

-### EKS
-By running `terraform apply` in the previous step, this will have created an empty Elastic Kuberneters Service cluster where our frontend and backend services will be deployed.
-EKS is a managaed Kubernetes service that allows you to run Kubernetes on AWS.
-The frontend and backend will be deployed as nodes, where they can be accessed through the internet and communicate with one another to link up the different services.
-In this development environment, only 1 replica of each has been deployed to keep costs low.
-In production, more replicas would be deployed to share the load of increased traffic, to keep availabilty and reliability high.
-EKS will also automatically run health check on nodes, and if unhealthy, restart them and reroute traffic away from that node whilst the problem is being fix.

-### RDS
+### Relational Database Service

 The deployed application uses a Amazon Relational Database Service (RDS) database to store user information, allowing users to create and log into their accounts from different machines.
 For this project, the database has already been set up and the EKS deployment accesses it by using the credentials including username, password, name, endpoint of the database and the port through which to access the database.
 The database was configured with public access and an ingress security group allowing access through the corresponding postgreSQl port 5432.
 To keep costs low, a smaller database has been used in the devlopment stage.
 When going to production, it is likely a bigger database will need to be configured.

 ### Helm

-The original Kubernetes deployment and service charts were refactored into Helm charts.
+The original Kubernetes deployment and service charts that we used to check we could deploy the applciation locally were refactored into Helm charts.
 The Helm charts did not make any changes to the deployment of the applications, but was a way to better organise the deployment and service files, and allowed for a more efficient way to update the configuration of the deployment.
-It will look similiar to the following:<br>
-**public.ecr.aws/a1b2c3d4/node-api-circleci**

 The user may need to reconfigure these Helm charts.
-Specifically, in the  **values.yaml** for the frontend and backend, the **image repository** (line 8) may need to be changed to the **URI** of the corressponding frontend/ backend ECR repositiroy.
+Specifically, in the  **values.yaml** for the frontend and backend, the **image repository** (line 8) may need to be changed to the **URI** of the corressponding frontend/backend ECR repositiroy.
 The URIs for the frontend and backend can be found by going into public reposisotires in Amazon Elastic Container Service.

 ### CircleCi

 CircleCi is the platform used for the continuous integration stage of the CI/CD pipeline.
 When new code is pushed to the main branch of this repository, CircleCi will build the image of the frontend and backend and run each of the test scripts.
 If all the code compiles without errors and the tests pass, the updated images will be pushed up to their corresponding ECR repositories.
 This means that new code can be constantly integrated into the ECR image repository.

 Firstly, config.yml in .circleci must be set up.
 This is the configuration file that CircleCi will use to build images and run tests on them in the correct order.
 Look through this file if you wish to gain a better understanding.
 Some changes may be necessary for the config.yml to ensure it uses the correct ECR repository.